sylabs/examples/http-server/nginx-php-web-server/README.md

   or to shell:
   $ sudo singularity shell -B nginx/:/srv/nginx/ -B nginx/php/:/run/php/ nginx.sif

-  you may need to run this, after shelling into to container, but before starting nginx.
+  you may need to run this, after shelling into the container, but before starting nginx.
   > fuser -k 80/tcp

 %startscript